Princo Corp. v. ITC: Majority opinion

 Not all wrongful conduct related to exploitation of patent rights is misuse, he emphasized: "Recognizing the narrow scope of the doctrine, we have emphasized that the defense of patent misuse is not available to a presumptive infringer simply because a patentee engages in some kind of wrongful commercial conduct, even conduct that may have anticompetitive effects."
 Thus:

-While proof of an antitrust violation shows that the patentee has committed wrongful conduct having anticompetitive effects, that does not establish misuse of the patent in suit unless the conduct in question restricts the use of that patent and does so in one of the specific ways that have been held to be outside the otherwise broad scope of the patent grant.

 Judge Bryson then turned to the 1988 amendment of 35 U.S.C. § 271(d), which states that it is not misuse (i) to refuse to license a patent or (ii) to tie a license under one patent to acceptance of a license under another patent unless the patent owner has market power in the relevant market for the first such patent.
 Judge Bryson said that the majority in this case did not accept the dissenting judges' argument that § 271(d) failed to immunize concerted refusals to grant a license.
 He concluded that this section of the patent law made it clear that Congress "sought to confine it [the misuse doctrine] to anticompetitive conduct by patentees who leverage their patents to obtain economic advantages outside the legitimate scope of the patent grant."

 Turning then to the facts of this case and how the foregoing doctrinal analysis applied to them, Judge Bryson said that Philips's challenged conduct "presents a completely different scenario from the cases previously identified by the Supreme Court and by this court as implicating the doctrine of patent misuse."
 In this case: